 No matter how small or large your compressed air system is, it is vital to perform preventative, planned maintenance services on a routine basis.
 Implementing a preventative maintenance schedule for your compressed air system yields substantial benefits:

 - Preventative Maintenance Minimizes Downtime

 - Preventative Maintenance Minimizes Costly Emergency Repairs

-If and when your compressor breaks down, you will need to get it up and running as quick as possible.
-Not only can downtime cost you thousands of dollars in lost productivity, it can also cost you thousands of dollars in non-budgeted repairs.
+If and when your compressor breaks down, you will need to get it up and running as quickly as possible.
+Not only can downtime cost you thousands of dollars in lost productivity, but it can also cost you thousands of dollars in non-budgeted repairs.
 When compressor inspections and maintenance are performed on a regular schedule, it allows you to identify issues before they happen.

 - Preventative Maintenance Lowers Energy Costs

 As stated before, preventative maintenance allows you to identify issues before they over-exert your system.
 This allows your air compressor to run smoother and more efficiently; translating to less electricity used to power your equipment.
 Remember, one horsepower of compressed air requires approximately eight horsepower of electricity.
 By increasing your system's efficiency through proper and routine maintenance, you'll enjoy significant energy savings for a healthier bottom line.
 Simply put, preventative maintenance plays a direct role in decreasing your monthly electric bill.

 - Preventative Maintenance Increases Compressed Air System Life